The last Lord Field

 1974

-Lord Field’s eldest daughter, June, married Polish Count Vonvorvoski, a WWII intelligence officer, and was thereafter styled Countess Vonvorvoski.
+Lord Field’s eldest daughter June, marries Polish Count Komorowski, a WWII intelligence officer, and becomes Countess Komorowski.

 1988